zxynj/zxynj-personal-website/content/author/admin/_index.md

 +++

-As a data analyst, I develope database solutions for differennt buisness tasks.
-I visualize data to give buisness insights.
-As a statistical problem solver, I use statistical approaches to answer questions.
-As a self-motivated person, I keep my curiosity alive and learn about any kind of statistical method a little bit more every day.
+As a data analyst, I develope database solutions for different business tasks.
+I visualize data to provide business insights.
+As a statistical problem solver, I use statistical approaches to answer questions and give explanations to my answer.
+As a self-motivated person, I keep my curiosity alive and learn about any kind of statistical method a bit more every day.